dstito/Portfolio/index.md

 ---

 # About Me
 Hello guys!
-Welcome to my website! :smiley:
+Welcome to my simple website! :smiley:

 My name is Tito dwi Syahputra, you can call me Tito.
-I am a Data Enthusiast, currently looking for job in this field.
-I have a Bachelor of Science Degree from ITB.
+I am a Data Enthusiast, currently looking for a job in this field.
+I have a Bachelor of Science Degree majoring in Physics from Institut Teknologi Bandung, Indonesia.
+I have completed some courses, finished some Virtual Internship Experiences & Virtual Job Simulation Program, and also completed some projects to sharpen and enhance my knowledges and skills related to Data Science.

 # Portfolio
 Here are some of my recent projects: